juicedata/juicefs/docs/en/clouds/aws.md

 > **Note**: When mounting the file system, only the database address is required, not the file system name.
 The default cache path is `/var/jfsCache`, please make sure the current user has enough read/write permissions.

-You can optimize JuiceFS by adjusting the [mount parameter](../command_reference.md#juicefs-mount), for example by `-- cache-size` to change the cache to 20GB.
+You can optimize JuiceFS by adjusting the [mount options](../command_reference.md#juicefs-mount), for example by `--cache-size` to change the cache to 20GB.

 ```shell
 $ sudo juicefs mount --cache-size 20480 -d redis://herald-demo.abcdefg.0001.apse1.cache.amazonaws.com:6379/1  /mnt/jfs